Are Razor Heads Recyclable? How Do You Recycle Them? ♻️

 Another option you can look at is electric razors.
 You will worry less about recyclable razor heads if you use this, instead.
 Slate published an article that proves electric razors have a lower carbon footprint than even the eco-friendly, disposable razors.

-2. Find ways on how to prolong your disposable razor
+2. Find ways to prolong your disposable razor

 3. Shave less, if you can